Who was the first Olympic winner?

 (d) Biathlon

-When the convention of moving the Olympic flame via a relay system from Olympia to the Olympic venue began?
+The convention of moving the Olympic flame via a relay system from Olympia to the Olympic venue began with which Olympic Games?

 (a) Antwerp, 1920